In this Section

 You must make satisfactory academic progress toward a degree or certificate to continue enrollment at Bunker Hill Community College and to receive financial aid.
 You are achieving satisfactory academic progress if you complete 66 percent or more of the total number of credits attempted and meet the following minimum cumulative grade point average:

 Students who do not meet the criterion for satisfactory academic progress will be placed on academic probation.
-If you are on academic probation, you may enroll in no more than 10 credits each semester while on probation.
 If you fail to attain both the required cumulative GPA and the percentage of total credits attempted, you will remain on academic probation even though you attain the appropriate semester GPA and complete 66 percent of credits attempted in the probationary semester.
-If you remain on academic probation status for three consecutive semesters, you will be placed on academic suspension.

 The College will suspend students from attending the College if one or more of the following circumstances occur during any probationary semester: